BCI Awards Judges 2025

 I have won multiple national and global awards and have also been inducted into BCI Hall of Fame.

-As LinkedIn invited contributor, I have contributed to over 200 articles so far, and am a Top Voice – Training & HR.
+As LinkedIn invited contributor, I have contributed to over 300 articles so far, and am a Top Voice – Training & HR.

 I am currently a Professor of Practice (Chitkara University), Director (DBD Training & Consultancy) and serve in Cybersecurity, Operational/ Organisational Resilience, BCM, Risk, and Crisis.
-I am the Chair – PR&P Standing Committee IEEE Delhi Section, and IEEE Ambassador.
+I am the Past Chair – PR&P Standing Committee IEEE Delhi Section, and IEEE Ambassador.

 Why did you want to become a BCI Awards Judge?

 I have won 5 BCI Awards myself and am 3 times Finalist to Lifetime Achievement Award DRII.
 One top objective to be a judge is to now use my experience for rewarding others/ newcomers.
 Second is a lagging objective that more people will be inclined to be the BCI Awards Judges and many more will get encouraged to apply for these awards.
-Ultimately many many more will come forward to join BCM/ Resilience domain and work for promoting BCI in particular.
+Ultimately many more will come forward to join BCM/ Resilience domain and work for promoting BCI in particular.
 Finally, it adds to my profile – simply!

 David Jeyaranjan Hoole MBCI